zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 }
 ```

-Once we have the script ready and enabled we can start a fuzzer by selecting the whole post body and selecting our script as the payload.
+Once we have the script ready and enabled we can start a Fuzzer by selecting the whole post body and selecting our script as the payload.

 ![shapayload.png](images/shapayload.png)

-After running the fuzzer we can see the requests that included "super" on the response.
+After running the Fuzzer we can see the requests that included "super" on the response.

 ![shafuzzed.png](images/shafuzzed.png)